Jenna Ortega Reveals Disney’s Behind the Scenes Request for Child Stars

 Elle Fanning agreed and admitted that she also didn’t get a part once because she didn’t have enough followers on social media.
 Fanning adds, “You were great…but your numbers.”

-Even after shooting Wednesday, Jenna Ortega’s platform numbers came into question at certain auditions.
+Even after shooting Wednesday, Jenna Ortega’s platform numbers were questioned at specific auditions.
 Producers wondered if she was “enough of a name.”

-Ortega and Fanning’s conversation revealed that Disney starts training child actors young on the value of social media to their worth in the business.
-Luckily, both Jenna and Elle have successful careers, but clearly feel unhappy with the weight their platforms were given in their professional endeavors.
+Ortega and Fanning’s conversation revealed that Disney started training child actors on the value of social media and their worth in the business.
+Luckily, both Jenna and Elle have successful careers, but they clearly feel unhappy with the weight their platforms were given in their professional endeavors.

-Does Disney have a responsibility to the mental health of their child stars, or are they a business that is allowed to put profit first?
+Does Disney have a responsibility to the mental health of their child stars, or is it a business that is allowed to put profit first?

 See the video here: